Tairovik/personal-site/content/pages/portfolio/project-3.md

     width: wide
     caption: Catalogue Design
   - type: text_section
-    content: >+
+    content: >
-      “Spaces of oblivion” rises from a long-term exploration that started back in 2017.
+      “Spaces of Oblivion” rises from a long-term exploration that started back in 2017.
 The series consists of sixty paintings in different formats, painted with acrylic on canvas, along with digital paintings, worked on a photographic model.
 A common denominator is that the paintings depict interiors of public institutions, buildings built in the 1970s as part of the modern architecture in Skopje - buildings.
   - type: image_section
     image: images/work-book-cover-3.jpg
     image_alt: The Book 3